 The products Hawaii has banned contain two reef-harming chemicals—oxybenzone and octinoxate—which are commonly found in sunscreen formulations.
 Oxybenzone and octinoxate are known to leach coral of nutrients, killing it and bleaching it white, in addition to impacting the development of other sea creatures.
+(Those chemicals are also prone to seeping into your bloodstream and causing adverse effects.)
 With upwards of 80% of reefs damaged or lost in the Caribbean alone, the world can’t afford to continue at this pace if we want to enjoy beautiful marine sights in our favorite tropical destinations.

 A study conducted by the executive director of Haereticus Environmental Laboratory found that levels of oxybenzone in Hanauma Bay ranged from 30-parts-per-trillion to a whopping 29,000-parts-per-trillion—which is troubling since the toxic limit of this chemical is 10-parts-per-trillion.
 He projects that, at this rate, reef structures could start to disappear within the next decade.

 I’ve tossed my SPF that isn’t reef-safe.
 What can I use instead?

 If you look beyond common drugstore brands, you can find a number of options that do not contain these harmful chemicals.
 Here at LJC, all of our sunscreen products are deemed reef-safe—and as medical-grade products, you can also rest assured that their ingredients are clinically proven.
 Bonus: you’ll find that they probably feel far better on your skin and don’t interfere with makeup application!